ThomasAlberto21/my-website/docs/web-programming/frontend/HTML/html-paragraphs.md

 # HTML Paragraphs

 HTML paragraphs are a basic element in creating web pages.
 With the `<p>` tag, this element is used to display the main text or content in a structured paragraph.
 Its use allows clear separation and organization of text, making it easier for readers to understand the information.
-Through HTML paragraphs, content can be arranged in a orderly manner and provide visual clarity on web pages with an orderly layout.

 The following is an example of using paragraphs elements in HTML :